European Master in Sustainable Energy System Management (SESyM)

 The fact that this is a European master study programme implies that the student must have studied in at least 2 European countries in the course of the study line.

 The core semester (Sept. – Jan.) includes the basis of economic and business concepts necessary to design and implement innovative energy projects, as well as the legal frameworks and technical aspects of the energy business.
-This semester is offered in Groningen (Hanzehogeschool).
+This semester is offered in Groningen (Hanzehogeschool) and Ireland (Limerick Institute of Technology).
 During the second semester (specialization), the student can choose between Zaragoza, Kortrijk (Howest) or Groningen, each proposing a specific theme.
 In this context, Howest offers the ‘Sustainable Energy & ICT’ semester.
 The thesis semester can be taken either in a company or in a research institution in Europe.

 Thanks to this offer, each student can compose his/her study line according to his/her talent and interests.